 What could easily pass for a larger-than-life doll house is actually home to one of our town’s most notable citizens.

 And while she belongs to Duane and Shirley, she’s also forever linked to the global scientific community.

 You see, CC isn’t just any cat.
 She’s a cloned cat.

 The world’s first.

-And she was born right here in College Station, on the Texas A&M University campus to be exact.
+And she was born right here in College Station, on the Texas A&M University campus.

-Perhaps until Johnny Manziel captured the college football world by storm, winning the Heisman Trophy in 2012, no single story from College Station grabbed national attention quite like that of CC.
+Perhaps not until Johnny Manziel captured the college football world by storm winning the Heisman Trophy in 2012, no single story from College Station grabbed national attention quite like that of CC.
 In fact, the domestic shorthair’s birth made international headlines.